wp-plugins/underconstruction/readme.txt

 == Description ==

 Creates a 'Coming Soon' page that will show for all users who are not logged in.
-Useful for developing a site on a live server, without the world being able to see it
+Useful for developing a site on a live server, without the world being able to see it.

-*Shameless plug*
+**Shameless plug**
 Try my new App on the Mac App Store.
 It's great for testing Web Services, AJAX calls, or any time you just need a simple way to make a POST request! http://itunes.apple.com/us/app/rest-tester/id424466236?mt=12&ls=1